Monitoring and Managing Ash (MaMA) Workshop

 Earn continuing education credits

-Participants can earn continuing education credits from the NYS Nursery and Landscape Association (3.5 CNLP), International Society of Arboriculture (1.25 Arborist; 1.25 BCMA Practice), and Cornell Cooperative Extension (3 Master Naturalist).
+Participants can earn the following CEUs: DEC Pesticide Applicator (3 Forest; 3 Ornamental & Turf); NYS Nursery and Landscape Association (3.5 CNLP), International Society of Arboriculture (1.25 Arborist; 1.25 BCMA Practice), and Cornell Cooperative Extension (3 Master Naturalist).
+To earn these credits, attending both Parts 1 and 2 is required.

-This workshop is free; advance registration is required.
+This workshop is free; advance registration is advised.

 This workshop is funded by the Lower Hudson Partnership for Regional Invasive Species Management (LH PRISM) and is presented by the Ecological Research Institute in partnership with Green Chimneys and the Watershed Agricultural Council.